| Date / Time | 2026-07-21 09:00 -- 10:30 |

 |

-| Synopsis | Understanding the interactions between climate, ecosystems, and energy flows across the Earth system is essential for addressing global environmental change.
-Recent advances in artificial intelligence (AI) and data science provide new opportunities to improve the efficiency of ecosystem modeling, integrate heterogeneous environmental datasets, accelerate environmental predictions, and advance our understanding of complex environmental and ecological systems.
+| Synopsis | Understanding the interactions between climate, ecosystems, and energy and matter flows across the Earth system is essential for addressing global environmental change.
+Process-based models have long provided a foundation for representing ecological and environmental processes, while recent advances in artificial intelligence (AI), machine learning, and data science offer new opportunities to integrate diverse datasets, improve model efficiency, and enhance predictive capabilities.

-Contributions may include AI-assisted Earth system modeling, hybrid AI–process-based modeling frameworks, data-driven analyses of environmental change, and applications supporting climate mitigation, ecosystem management, and disaster risk reduction.
-The session aims to highlight how AI can complement traditional modeling approaches to improve predictive capabilities and deepen our understanding of energy and matter flows within the Earth system. |
+Contributions may include process-based ecosystem and Earth system modeling, AI-assisted modeling, hybrid AI–process-based frameworks, remote sensing applications, data-driven analyses of environmental change, and applications supporting climate mitigation, ecosystem management, and disaster risk reduction.
+The session aims to bring together diverse modeling perspectives to improve predictive understanding of environmental dynamics and energy and matter flows within the Earth system. |

 | Speakers |